PuneethKondarasi/My_Projects/README.md

 ---

-### 7. Rock-Paper-Scissors Game
+### 8. Rock-Paper-Scissors Game

-**Description**: Welcome to the Rock-Paper-Scissors Game!
-This project is a simple yet fun implementation of the classic Rock-Paper-Scissors game.
-It allows a player to compete against the computer in a graphical, easy-to-use interface.
+**Description**: This project is a fun, interactive implementation of the classic Rock-Paper-Scissors game.
+Players compete against the computer in a simple, graphical interface.

 **Technologies Used**: